unrealwork/atsd-use-cases/research/aging-america/README.md

 ![](./images/working-population-charts.png)
 [![](./images/button-new.png)](https://trends.axibase.com/68f93899#fullscreen)

-*Fig 4.*: The [box chart](https://axibase.com/products/axibase-time-series-database/visualization/widgets/box-chart-widget/) and [histogram](https://axibase.com/products/axibase-time-series-database/visualization/widgets/histogram-chart/) establish the dataset's median value and range, which are then used in the [`alert-expression`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/#tab-id-14), which activates when a condition is satisfied.
+*Fig 4.*: The [box chart](https://axibase.com/products/axibase-time-series-database/visualization/widgets/box-chart-widget/) and [histogram](https://axibase.com/products/axibase-time-series-database/visualization/widgets/histogram-chart/) establish the median and range values of the dataset, which are then used in the [`alert-expression`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/#tab-id-14), which activates when a condition is satisfied.
 Here, the condition is set to color a bar red if it is greater than the calculated median value.
 This expression shows that since late 1998, the number of people deemed ineligible to work has surpassed the calculated median value and continued to grow.

 ### Forecasting